adharshr15/AFTAC-DL/README.md

 Uses the STM32F746 Discovery board firmware for embedded ML inference using X-CUBE-AI on renode simulations.

+Note: when running renode, it uses relative paths from the renode executable.
+Ensure that the `STM32F746/config_default/STM32F746.elf` path matches that of your local paths.
+The renode board used is a native one given under `platforms/boards/stm32f7_discovery-bb.repl` when downloading renode.

 **Build System**:
 - CMake-based build configuration
 - GCC ARM toolchain support